Optogenetic methods to record cellular activity: Classes of genetically encoded indicators

 The calcium indicator GCaMP in its calcium-bound (top) and calcium-free form (bottom).
 When Ca-calmodulin (cyan) binds to M13, the conformation changes and the cpGFP barrel closes, enabling green fluorescence.

 Indicators have been designed to measure ion concentrations, membrane potential, neurotransmitters, and various intracellular signaling molecules.
-The following list provides only examples for each class; many more have been published.
+A review of GPCR-based indicators for neuromodulators has been published by Rohner et al. (2024) The following list provides only examples for each class; many more have been published.